mgutz/dat/README.md

     load and traffic to the database, which is usually the bottleneck of any application.

-*   Debugging is simpler too with interpolated SQL in your logs.
+*   Debugging is simpler with interpolated SQL in your logs.
 *   Use SQL constants like `NOW` and `DEFAULT`
 *   Expand placeholders with expanded slice values `$1 => (1, 2, 3)`